FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 3. Set `Endpoint for MQTT Broker to use` to your **AWS device Endpoint**.
 4. Set `Port for MQTT Broker to use` to `8883`.
 5. Set `Thing name` to your **Thing Name**.
+6. If you are using `ESP32` chip you may experience buffer overflow, feel free to decrease task's buffer size of the demo or `coreMQTT-Agent network buffer size` to fit your usecase.
-6. Go back to main menu, Save and Exit.
+7. Go back to main menu, Save and Exit.

 ### 2.3 Provision the ESP32-C3 with the private key, device certificate and CA certificate in Development Mode